Erin’s Recipe Rundown

 Ingredients You’ll Need

-- Egg: Use one large egg at room temperature to help bind the dough and add moisture to these drop sugar cookies.
+- Egg: Use one large egg at room temperature to help bind the dough and add moisture to these chewy drop sugar cookies.

 For a holiday version, try these gluten-free Christmas cookies!

-Storage Instructions
+Make-Ahead/Storage/Freezing Instructions

 - To prevent over-spreading, make sure you chill the cookie dough balls for at least 2 hours before baking.
 This is essential!